Rational maps from punctual Hilbert schemes of K3 surfaces: Remarks on rationally connected varieties

-\begin{proof} Only the converse direction needs to be proved.
+\begin{proof}[Proof] Only one direction needs to be proved.
+Assume that Theorem~\ref{RCbase} is true when replacing "rationally connected" with "uniruled".
 Suppose $B$ is not a point; let $B \dto B'$ be an MRC fibration of $B$.
-Since $B'$ is not uniruled by Corollary~\ref{mrc}, $B'$ is a point by Theorem~\ref{uniruled}.
+Since $B'$ is not uniruled by Corollary~\ref{mrc}, we deduce that $B'$ is a point by assumption.
 Hence $B$ is rationally connected. \end{proof}

-To end up this section, the last property we will need about rational connectedness in this article is its openness property: